Can AI Truly Represent Your Voice in Deliberations? A Comprehensive Study of Large-Scale Opinion Aggregation with LLMs: Automating Judgement of LLM Summaries with

 Here the [CLS] representation from the final encoder layer is passed through a hidden layer and a linear projection to produce the four regression outputs.
 Human annotations $\mathbf{y}^{\text{raw}}\in[-1,7]^4$ are linearly normalized to $\mathbf{y}\in[0,1]^4$ for training stability.
 The model is trained with the Huber loss averaged across dimensions:

 where

 At inference time, predictions remain in the $[0,1]$ range and are used directly as summary scores.
-Detailed training settings are provided in Appendix~\ref{app:train_setting}.
-We also compared multiple base models and found DeBERTa to perform best, full comparison results are reported in Appendix~\ref{app: base models comparison}.
+Detailed training settings are provided in Appendix~\ref{app:train_setting}. {We also evaluated several backbones and found \texttt{DeBERTa-v3-base} to perform best.
+Full comparison results are provided in Appendix~\ref{app: base models comparison}.}